Cluj Napoca Crusaders: History

 Cluj Crusaders participated in the National Powerlifting Championship in Timișoara on 3–4 September 2011 with two lifters, Flroin Oltean and Norbert Gero, who were the first lifters from the city to compete officially in a National Championship.
 They obtained four gold medals.

 Due to the situation of American Football in Romania, the second edition of the Ro-Bowl took place as a cup, again between the Cluj Crusaders and Bucharest Warriors.
 In the first game at Bucharest, Crusaders lost 14–6.
 For the first time the Ro-Bowl final was in Cluj-Napoca, where the team was the first in Romania to have cheerleaders participating.
 In a tough game, Crusaders won the game 20-15, becoming the first Romanian team to defeat the Warriors.
 The difference in points made the Crusaders lose the championship, but this only gave more motivation to prepare for next year and at the end the team accomplish one of the primary objectives of the 2011 season, to arrive to the Ro-Bowl again.

-With the season end, Crusaders started to prepare and co-operate in the organization of the Bench Press National Championship in Alba Iulia on of November 26 and 27, 2011.
+With the season end, Crusaders started to prepare and co-operate in the organization of the Bench Press National Championship in Alba Iulia on November 26 and 27, 2011.
 Crusaders appeared in all the publicity offered by the Powerlifting Federation as a partner along with important institutions and companies.
 The club won gold and bronze medals in the 59 kg junior category and 74 kg junior category, respectively.

 At the end of 2011 and a year full of accomplishments and growth, the club created the first edition of the Cluj Crusaders Awards, where the best players received awards for their performances throughout the year making the most important awards the "Crusader Award" given to the Most Valuable Player of the Year and the "Ironman Award" to the player who attended the most practices.